Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Or just Google "loom knitting" and you'll get sites that have loom knitting patterns

 The internet is wonderful for getting free patterns for crochet and knitting.
 You should also try youtube.com

 Just type in loom knitting and you'll see videos of people showing you how to loom knit.

 Would anyone who is a knitter, have any suggestions for knitting socks; books, tips or patterns.
 I have recently started to get back into knitting, it has been a few years, and through several moves have lost most of my knitting patterns.
-I am most interested in Knitting a beginners socks.
-Years ago, I knitted my boys socks, over 20 years have since past.
-I would greatly appreciated if anyone had some good suggestions on books or even patterns that I could try.

 there are alot of free knitting patterns online for socks.
 Just google knit sock patterns and you will be surprised!!
 Also a good free knitting mag on line is Knitty, they have alot of different patterns and an archive.
 This is a wonderful site.
 Good Luck and email me if you like at

 http://www.royea.net/sock.html is an excellent site.
 Hope this helps.